Chris Loschetter: First PBA Tour title

 On June 1, 2013, Chris ended a title drought of nine years and 153 events on the Tour by winning the Lucas Oil PBA Wolf Open in Wauwatosa, WI.
 As the #1 qualifier for the event, he only had to bowl one game in the televised final, in which he defeated four-time PBA titleist Bill O'Neill, 264–231.
 At the time, Chris had the third-longest active streak of PBA events (behind Joe Ciccone and Nathan Bohr) without a win.

 Additional accomplishments

 Chris won the 2011 Kuwait Open, which at the time did not count as a PBA title.
 He also owns two European Bowling Tour (EBT) titles.
 Chris was a member of the 'Merica Rooster Illusion team, which won the PBA Team Challenge title in Las Vegas on November 1, 2016.
 This counted as his second PBA Tour title.

 Loschetter was voted by his PBA Tour peers to receive the Steve Nagy Sportsmanship Award for the 2017 season.

 Personal

 Loschetter currently resides in Avon, Ohio with his wife Erin, who bowled collegiately at Central Missouri State.
 The two have a son named Emmett.
 Chris is a survivor of testicular cancer.
+Since 2022, Chris has held the position of District Sales Manager for QubicaAMF.